argonautproject/clinicalnotes/source/pages/guidance.md

 ### Clinical Notes

-The term "clinical notes" is ambiguous and could refer to almost any information generated in a healthcare setting.
-Notes support transitions of care, care planning, quality reporting, billing and many other care activities.
-They are key component to communicate the current status of a patient.
+Clinical notes are key component to communicate the current status of a patient.
+In the context of this implementation guide, the term "clinical notes" refers to the wide variety of documents generated on behalf of a patient in many care activities.
+They include notes support transitions of care, care planning, quality reporting, billing and even handwritten notes by a providers.
 This implementation guide does not define new note types or set content requirements per note type.
 Instead, this implementation guide focuses on the exchange of clinical notes between systems.

-Specifically, this implementation guide defines the exchange of the following 5 common types of clinical notes:
+Specifically, this implementation guide defines the exchange of the following five "Common Clinical Notes" *TODO - link or citation if is defined externally:*

-* Consultation Note (11488-4)
+* [Consultation Note (11488-4)]
-* Discharge Summary (18842-5)
+* [Discharge Summary (18842-5)]
-* History & Physical Note (34117-2)
+* [History & Physical Note (34117-2)]
-* Procedures Note (28570-0)
+* [Procedures Note (28570-0)]
-* Progress Note (11506-3)
+* [Progress Note (11506-3)]

-The Argonaut project team developed this initial list of 5 through a survey of the participants in Argonaut and the US Veterans Administration (VA).
-These notes types represent the "Common Clinical Notes" (link or citation if is defined externally) and are enumerated in the [Argonaut Clinical Types Value Set].
+The Argonaut project team developed this initial list after surveying the participants in Argonaut and the US Veterans Administration (VA).
 They represent the *minimum* set a system must support to claim conformance to this guide.
-In addition to these 5 types, systems are encouraged to support other common notes types such as:
+In addition, systems are encouraged to support other common notes types such as:

+*TODO - link these to LOINC too*
 * Imaging
 * Pathology narrative
 * Cardiology Reports